-This metric is a measure of the percent of long-term care patients who required increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
+This is the percentage of patients who needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This tells you the percentage of patients that maintained mobility over time.
-Optimizing mobility can be a great sign for residents' well-being.
+This is the percentage of patients that maintained mobility over time.
+Preserving mobility is often a great sign for residents' well-being.

-This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
-Avoiding hospitalizations is important to the physical well-being of nursing home residents.
+This datapoint measures the number of hospitalizations per 1,000 days of patient care.
+Avoiding the hospital is critical to preserving the physical well-being of residents.

 Short-term Care: Rehospitalizations